On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Computational study

-Henceforth, the data-generating distribution is supposed to be binomial.
-We explore how the distribution of $T_a$, $a \in A$, affects the out-of-sample performance of the baseline DRO approach and Hoeffding bounds.
-Specifically, we set $\Delta = 10$ and apply the Binomial$_1$ and Binomial$_2$ distributions from Table \ref{tab: choice of T}.
-The corresponding plots of the nominal relative loss (\ref{eq: nominal relative loss}) as a function of $\widetilde{T}_{min}$ are depicted in Figures \ref{fig: binomial T} and \ref{fig: binomial T reversed}.
+\textbf{Dependence on the sample size.} In this paragraph the data-generating distribution is supposed to be binomial with the parameters $p_a$, $a \in \mathcal{A}$, uniformly distributed over $[0, 1]$.
+We explore how the distribution of $T_a$, $a \in \mathcal{A}$, affects the out-of-sample performance of the baseline DRO approach and Hoeffding bounds.
+Specifically, we consider the nominal relative loss (\ref{eq: nominal relative loss}) as a function of $\widetilde{T}_{min}$ with $\Delta = 10$ under the Binomial$_1$ and Binomial$_2$ distributions from Table \ref{tab: choice of T}.
+The corresponding plots are depicted in Figures \ref{fig: binomial T} and \ref{fig: binomial T reversed}, respectively.

 We conclude that the DRO approach outperforms Hoeffding bounds only in the case of Binomial$_2$ distribution.
-This observation can be justified in the context of Figure \ref{fig: binomial, costs}.
-That is, under the Binomial$_2$ distribution the smaller costs are observed more often and thus, the worst-case expected costs induced by the DRO approach are improved for sufficiently small expected costs.
-The opposite holds for Hoeffding bounds and larger expected costs under the Binomial$_1$ distribution.
+This observation can be motivated in the context of Figure \ref{fig: binomial, costs}.
+That is, under the Binomial$_2$ distribution the estimates of lower expected costs become less conservative and, thus, the worst-case expected costs obtained from the DRO approach are, in a sense, more consistent with the nominal expected costs.
+The same holds for Hoeffding bounds and higher expected costs under the Binomial$_1$ distribution.

-Importantly, the construction of Binomial$_2$ distribution can be also motivated from an application perspective.
-That is, the decision-maker may collect the data by traversing between the source and destination nodes in the network.
-In this setting the arcs with smaller expected costs are more preferable, if the decision-maker aims to minimize its expected loss based on the currently observed data.
-This process falls into the category of online learning problems and is not in the scope of the current paper.
-However, we note that the described data collection process should be consistent with the exploration-exploitation trade-off~\cite{Sutton2018}.
+As we outlined in Section \ref{subsec: approach and contribution}, the Binomial$_2$ distribution arises naturally, if the data is collected by trial and errors through multiple decision epochs.
+More precisely, if the decision-maker takes a decision $\mathbf{x} \in X \subseteq \{0, 1\}^n$ and observes only the costs associated with this decision, then lower expected costs are more preferable for the decision-maker due to the objective criterion in (\ref{stochastic programming problem}).
+This observation reveals some novel motivation behind the proposed distributionally robust optimization approach.